 Technology marketers naturally gravitate toward technical reasoning first.
-They typically express their value proposition in the form of white papers.
+They typically document their value proposition in the form of white papers.
 This makes complete sense.
 Software companies take pride in their technical differentiators – core functionality, algorithm, user interface design, machine intelligence, security, integration, ease of implementation and support.

 If only the selling conversation could begin and end with technical superiority.
 You’d sit your genius chief developer down for an awesome demo with their IT team and leave with a signed contract and a check.

 The technology sales pros I’ve worked with know it can take 3 to 18 months or longer to move the dialog from first contact to final decision.
 Along the way, there are questions about cost and ROI from the finance folks.
 The merchandising and marketing team needs assurance that your solution will match up with their critical functional needs.
 Store ops will quiz you about training and labor costs.
 The CEO will demand evidence that your solution conforms with the company’s strategic objectives.

 Then back to the IT chief, who faces a constant prioritization dilemma that results from unrelated mandates and finite resources.
 “Sounds interesting, but there’s no way we can adopt your solution until at least next fiscal year.”